OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/guides/container-registries/proget-container-registry.md

 :::

-## Adding a ProGet container tegistry as an Octopus External Feed
+## Adding a ProGet container registry as an Octopus External Feed

 Create a new Octopus Feed by navigating to **Library ➜ External Feeds** and select the `Docker Container Registry` Feed type.